deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 > </details>

-> This table presents statistics of datasets from shared tasks, including the year, language, number of texts, number of human and generated texts, average length, and median length.
+> This table presents statistics for datasets from shared tasks, including the year, language, number of texts, generated vs. human texts, average length, and median length.

 {{< table-caption >}}